MicrosoftDocs/Viva/Viva/glint/setup/360-competencies.md

 1. In Cycle Settings, select **Competencies & Reporting**.
 The *Competencies & Reporting* page opens.
 The Competencies section shows the number of questions mapped to each competency.
 2. Select the competency to be customized or mapped.
 3. Assign values to the Competency Name and Competency Description fields.
-This text is used in reports
+This text is used in reports.
 4. Select at least one question to map to the competency.
 To search for a question, begin entering the question label in the *Search Question* field.
 5. Select **Save Changes.**